ITEMS WITH * HAVE BEEN REDUCED!

 Slimmers tend to have a high failure rate.
 This is usually because they either take the wrong approach to weight loss (opting for a "quick fix"), are too ambitious too early on (i.e. cutting out everything they enjoy at once), or simply because they don't understand the particular weight loss programme, which can often be overly complex.
 But losing weight needn't be complicated - slimmers need to forget about "diets" which starve them of nutrients, and instead focus on a holistic weight loss regime that covers all aspects of their life, including everything from a well-balanced diet and a regular exercise programme, to healthy digestion, a strong immune system and good hydration - which is where you come in!
 A natural approach to weight loss, along with a commitment to reversing ingrained bad habits and behaviours, should have your customers shedding pounds in no time and keeping them off for the long-term.
 Plus, with the help of our specialist weight management supplements, they won't be losing weight at the expense of their general health and well-being; on the contrary, they will be heading towards optimum nutrition!

-Unfortunately, we can no longer rely on diet alone to fulfil our bodies' nutritional requirements.
+Unfortunately, we can no longer rely on diet alone to fulfill our bodies' nutritional requirements.
 This is even the case where we believe we are eating a healthy, well-balanced diet.

 We all need supplements of some kind.